andrewraim/worker/README.md

 This project currently contains two components:

-1. A `worker.py` script that can be used to run a simulation or other large study.
+1. A `worker` script that can be used to run a simulation or other large study.
 To use it, organize the simulation into folders.
 The worker will traverse a given set of folders and run a command in each folder, sequentially, until the study is complete.
 Multiple workers can be run